New Mexico Music Commission’s Student Musician Spotlight

 The New Mexico Music Commission’s Student Musician Spotlight series was established in 2017 to honor the remarkable achievements of our state’s talented and dedicated student musicians.
-Featured students will receive a certificate signed by Governor Lujan-Grisham and Department of Cultural Affairs Secretary Garcia y Griego and will be awarded gift certificates from our generous sponsors.
+Featured students will be awarded a certificate signed by Governor Lujan Grisham and Department of Cultural Affairs Secretary Garcia y Griego and will receive gift certificates from our generous sponsors.
 Selected students will also be inducted into the showcase section of our website and featured on our Facebook page.

 Eligible students must be 18 years of age or younger, at time of recognition, and demonstrate the following qualities:

 - outstanding character

 - exceptional respect for their family, peers, mentors, teachers, and elders

 - extraordinary dedication to the study and performance of their musical instrument(s)/voice.